planetoftheweb/planetoftheweb.github.io/_site/posts/2021-03-27-consistent-height-carousels-with-css-gradients-by-hacking-the-bootstrap-5-carousel.md

 ---
 layout: post
 title: "Hacking the Bootstrap 5 Carousel: Consistent Height Carousels with CSS Gradients and Object Fit"
-summary: "The Bootstrap Carousel is one of the the most popular components in Bootstrap 5, but we have the technology to improve it and at the same time learn about one of my favorite new css features object-position and object-fit."
+summary: "The Bootstrap Carousel is one of the the most popular components in Bootstrap 5, but we have the technology to improve it and at the same time learn about some of my favorite new css features object-position and object-fit."
 hero: /images/posts/hackingbootstrap-gradients.png
 thumb: /images/posts/hackingbootstrap-gradients_tn.jpg
+video: KHF6nysy0-c
 tags:
   - tutorial
   - video